lyza08/adidas_performance_dashboard/README.md

 The West region emerged as the strongest contributor to sales and profitability.
 Adidas should strengthen its presence here through expanded retail partnerships and increased marketing spend.

-The South and Southeast regions, which show moderate contributions, could benefit from targeted promotions or localized product offerings.
+The South and Southeast regions, which show moderate contributions, could benefit from targeted promotions or localised product offerings.

 Strengthen Retailer Partnerships